 You notice the sudden itching is mostly on your dog’s face, stomach, chest, and feet; these focused areas could indicate something your dog touched.
 Your vet would need to do blood work to see if it is a common allergen like grass, dust, or pollen.
 Usual treatment includes a mix of topical ointments/creams and injections.
 Your vet will work with you to find a good plan.

-Just like us, dogs can get dandruff and dry skin too; though, some dogs are more susceptible to this than others.
+Like us, dogs can get dandruff and dry skin, too; though, some dogs are more susceptible to this than others.
 Try to keep their diet full of omega 3 and 6 and protein-rich to help reduce this potential issue.
 You can use a dandruff shampoo to help too.
-If the problem persists, talk to your vet to make sure there isn’t an underlying issue.
+If the problem persists, talk to your vet to ensure there isn’t an underlying issue.

 Ticks and Fleas

 Everyone is familiar with these small nightmares.
 Your pet will be irritated by the saliva of parasites and may even cause damage to themselves to get relief from the constant itching.
 Inflamed, red skin, and hair loss are results of too much scratching.
 The best treatment for this is preventative; it is critical!
 Clean their bedding regularly and use flea treatments on a regular schedule.
 If your dog already has a problem, talk to your vet for more invasive treatment options.

 Did you know that ringworm is not a worm?
 It’s a fungus, highly contagious to other animals and humans!
 A big sign is circular bald patches that are usually red and inflamed from scratching.
 If you notice these, contact your vet immediately!
 They will have a topical treatment to kill the fungus and keep it from spreading.